davidjcox/django-deepzoom/README.rst

 -----------

 Django-deepzoom 2.0 is a new unified version!
 It's now compatible with both Python 2 and Python 3, all versions of Django from 1.4 onward, and with Pillow 1.7.8 onward.
 Now it's truly drop-in ready...
+The OpenSeadragon open source deep zoom viewer has replaced the Microsoft Seadragon control.
+The project benefits from a truly open solution free from dependencies.
 The deepzoom generator parameters have been changed from a arg list to a kwarg dictionary to make things easier.
 More robust input checking and better exception handling have also been added.

 Run tests